idnexacloud/bytedocs-express/examples/demo-api/README.md

 npm install
 ```

-This will install Express and link to the local `bytedocs-express` package using `file:../../`.
+This will install Express and link to the local `@bytedocs/express` package using `file:../../`.

 ### 2. Run the Server